 The Sentinel-1A/B satellites operate in a near-polar sun-synchronous (dawn-dusk) orbit at 693 km altitude.
 The repeat cycle is 12 days with each satellite, and is reduced to 6 days with the constellation.
 The ascending data are acquired around dusk, with a mean solar local time on ascending node (LTAN) of 18:00.
 The descending data are acquired around dawn.
 According to the temporal variations of the ionosphere, the ascending acquisitions are expected to be more severely affected by ionosphere.
-Considering also the spatial variations of the ionosphere, we select an ascending track and a descending track in western United States (mid-latitudes) and northern Chile (low-latitudes) to do the experiment.
-Both areas are characterized by large-scale tectonic motions.
+Considering also the spatial variations of the ionosphere, we select an ascending track and a descending track in western United States (mid-latitudes) and northern Chile (low-latitudes) to do the experiment of InSAR time series analysis without and with ionospheric corrections.
+Both areas are arid zones with relatively high temporal coherence and are characterized by large-scale tectonic motions.

 The two tracks ascending 122 (A122) and descending 100 (D100) covering western United States are shown in Fig. 13.
-Since they are located at mid-latitudes, the TEC is not high even for track A122.
+Since they are located at mid-latitudes, TEC is not high even for track A122.
 The other two tracks ascending 149 (A149) and descending 156 (D156) covering northern Chile are shown in Fig. 14.
 We can see that the TEC for track A149 is very high.
 Each track has 4 slices with a time span of about 3.5 years.
-The numbers of acquisitions for each track are 52 (A122), 55 (D100), 62 (A149) and 59 (D156), respectively.
+The numbers of acquisitions are 52 (A122), 55 (D100), 62 (A149) and 59 (D156), respectively.